 Ashley and friend and fellow artist Henry Isaacs co-taught their first Islesford Labor Day Painting Workshop.
 These hugely popular retreats continued for 8 years.

 In 2013, a long-time dream of Ashley’s was realized when money was raised to install two sets of his sea glass panels in the Islesford Congregational Church.

-Around that time, a group of island friends and some members of Ashley’s family got together and decided it was time to do more to make sure that Ashley’s legacy would continue for generations to come.
-The Ashley Bryan Center was founded with the mission "to preserve celebrate, and share broadly artist Ashley Bryan’s work and his joy of discovery, invention, learning and community.
-The Ashley Bryan Center will promote opportunities for people to come together in the creation and appreciation of visual art, literature, music, and the oral and written traditions of poetry.
-The Center is fiercely committed to fostering cultural understanding and personal pride through scholarship, exhibitions and opportunity in the Arts."
+This same year, a group of island friends and members of Ashley’s family decided it was time to do more to ensure Ashley’s legacy would continue for generations to come.
+The Ashley Bryan Center was founded with the mission "to preserve, celebrate, and share broadly artist Ashley Bryan’s work and his joy of discovery, invention, learning, and community.”

 Many of the items had never before been seen by anyone but Ashley’s closest friends and family—in particular Ashley’s drawings of his war experiences in the segregated U.S. Army.
 Many people who thought they “knew” Ashley found they did not know about aspects of his life, the depth and breadth of his education and artistic experience.
 The exhibition proved to be very emotional and exciting for visitors—many of whom told their friends.
 The museum’s usual attendance of a few thousand visitors a summer expanded to over 12,000 visitors who came to see Ashley’s exhibition.